 "Tower" means any structure that is designed and constructed primarily for the purpose of supporting one or more antennas, including self-supporting lattice towers, guy towers, or monopole towers.
-The term encompasses personal wireless service facilities including radio and television transmission towers, microwave towers, common carrier towers, cellular telephone towers or personal communications services towers, alternative tower structures, and the like.
 "Tower" also includes any structure built for the sole or primary purpose of supporting FCC-licensed antennas and their associated facilities.
 This definition does not include Small Wireless Facilities as defined by this chapter.